Itera/ada-django-kurs/__tasks__/part3/README.md

 ## Task 2: Add back button in the detail view

-Now it's easy to navigate to a specific recipe, but we should also make it easier to navgiate back to the recipe list in case we want to explore other recipes.
+Now it's easy to navigate to a specific recipe, but we should also make it easier to navigate back to the recipe list in case we want to explore other recipes.
 To achieve this, we will add a _back_ button in the detail view.
 This can be performed in the same way as in the previous task, except this time we do not need to include a variable in the URL path.

 Open `detail.html` and include an HTML `<p>` tag with the text _Back_ inside it.
 Try adding a link around it.
 Remember that `[APPNAME]` will stay the same, but you have to switch out `[NAME]` with the correct URL name.